PingID End User Guide

 Authenticating with PingID using SMS or voice

-Get a one-time passcode (OTP) by SMS or voice call and use it to authenticate securely with PingID.
+Get a by SMS or voice call and use it to authenticate securely with PingID.

 Before you begin